 Carnival Venezia

 As part of Carnival and Costa's "Costa by Carnival" initiative, Costa Venezia received a refit and became Carnival Venezia.
-She joined the fleet in mid-2023 and currently sails from New York City to the Bahamas and Caribbean, Bermuda, and Canada/New England.
-In late 2024, she'll move to Port Canaveral, Florida.
+She joined the fleet in mid-2023 and currently sails from New York and Florida, depending on the season.

 Carnival Venezia is different from other Vista Class ships because of her distinct Italian flair, which the cruise line is calling "Fun Italian Style."
-Of course, they will be bringing back fan favorites, such as Bonsai Teppanyaki, Piano Bar 88, WaterWorks, and SportsSqaure.
+Of course, they brought back fan favorites, such as Bonsai Teppanyaki, Piano Bar 88, WaterWorks, and SportsSqaure.

 Carnival Panorama

 Carnival Panorama was the last brand-new Vista Class ship to enter service for Carnival in 2019.
-She weighs 133,500 gross registered tons and is able to carry up to 5,097 passengers at maximum capacity.
+She weighs 133,500 gross registered tons and can carry up to 5,097 passengers at maximum capacity.

 Carnival Horizon